flrdv/snowdrop-http/README.md

+# Warning!
+This repository is unmaintained anymore.
+Parser has multiple performance issues and bugs that must be fixed, so if you gonna use, please open an issue

 # SnowDrop
 A LLHTTP-like HTTP requests parser.
 As there are no external HTTP parsers in golang (excluding wildcat, but it doesn't support stream-based parsing and last time it was contributed is 2014), so I decided to do it by my own as I need it for my web-server.
 The decision to do parser and external package follows the idea that it'll be more clear to divide web-server and http parser, but also to let other people use it in their projects if they need it.